How we can help

 The Results

 The research findings revealed a significant correlation between sleep apnoea and varying degrees of hearing loss.
 Participants diagnosed with sleep apnoea exhibited a 31% increase in high-frequency hearing loss, a 90% increase in low-frequency hearing loss, and a 38% increase in combined hearing loss.
-Dr. Chopra underscored the implications, stating, "Patients with sleep apnoea face heightened risks of various comorbidities, such as heart disease and diabetes, and our findings suggest an elevated risk of hearing [loss] as well."
+Dr. Chopra underscored the implications, stating, "Customers with sleep apnoea face heightened risks of various comorbidities, such as heart disease and diabetes, and our findings suggest an elevated risk of hearing [loss] as well."

 Dr. Chopra's 2014 hypothesis proposed a potential obstruction of vascular flow to the cochlea, a crucial component of the inner ear responsible for converting sound vibrations into nerve impulses transmitted to the brain.
 This obstruction, termed cochlear damage, can lead to sensorineural hearing loss.